voucherifyio/voucherify-php-sdk/README.md

     - `FilterConditionsDateTimeConditions` model has been renamed to `FilterConditionsDateTime`
     - FilterConditionsDateTime - `conditions` has been divided on `after`, `before`, `hasValue`, `isUnknown`, `moreThan`, `lessThan` properties
     - ParamterFiltersListCustomerRedeemables - model name of `createdAt` has been renamed from `FilterConditionsDateTime` to `ParameterFiltersListCustomerRedeemablesCreatedAt`
+    - `filter` property in schemas ProductCollectionsCreateRequestBody, ProductCollectionsCreateResponseBody, ProductCollectionsItem and ProductCollectionsGetResponseBody has changed.
+Uses plain `object`.
     - `junction` is deleted from models:
       - `ParameterFiltersListCustomerRedeemablesCampaignId`
       - `ParameterFiltersListCustomerRedeemablesCampaignType`